MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 > [!div class="mx-imgBorder"]
 > !['Add a row into a table' card.](media/form-processing-iterate-table-2.png "A flow that iterates over a table extracted by a form processing model.")

-### Get confidence scores for tables
+> [!NOTE]

-Tables extracted by Form Processing currently don't return a confidence score.
+> Tables extracted by form processing currently don't return a confidence score.

 ### Remove currency symbols (€, $,…) in a form processing output in Power Automate